jeromefellus-sekoia/meshroom/docs/index.md

 * all available integrations they offer to other products
 * all the active connections (know as `Plugs` within Meshroom) between products (aka `producer`/`consumer` and `trigger`/`executor` relationships)

-### As a developer : painless DX to build and publish custom product additions
+### As a developer : painless developer experience to build and publish custom product additions

-Many cybersecurity platforms offer extensibility capabilities via **plugins**, custom formats, custom rules, custom actions, *etc*.
-Here again, there's no accepted standard and every vendor defines its own approach (YAML files, python code, no-code workflows, *etc*).
+Many cybersecurity platforms offer extensible capabilities via **plugins**, custom formats, custom rules, custom actions, *etc*.
+Here again, there's no accepted standard and each vendor defines its own approach (YAML files, python code, no-code workflows, *etc*).
 Yet, products interoperability often rely on **contributing custom additions** to one or both ends.
 Of course, this scope is often badly documented, and developers are left with trial-and-error quasi-reverse ninja approaches to understand how to make product A talk to product B. In the end, you'll eventually succeed in getting a working plugin, but then face the un-coordinated maze of **homologation processes** each vendor mandates to make your contribution **public**.

 Meshroom helps cybersecurity vendors to expose a **single standard contribution model** for: